World acknowledges Pakistan’s efforts in war against terror: Khawaja Asif

-ISLAMABAD, Oct 12 (APP):Foreign Minister Khawaja Muhammad Asif on Thursday said the world had acknowledged the
+ISLAMABAD, Oct 13 (APP):Foreign Minister Khawaja Muhammad Asif has said the world had acknowledged the

 Pakistan’s efforts in war against terrorism.

-Pakistan Armed Forces had played vital role and achieved many successes in fighting war against
+Pakistan Armed Forces had played a vital role and achieved many successes in fighting war against

 terror, he said while talking to a private news channel.